Kingxukai/linux/Documentation/filesystems/ceph.rst

   # mount -t ceph cephuser@cephfs=/ /mnt/ceph -o mon_addr=192.168.1.100/192.168.1.101

-When using the mount helper, monitor address can be read from ceph configuration file if available.
-Note that, the cluster FSID (passed as part of the device string) is validated by checking it with the FSID reported by the monitor.
+When using the woke mount helper, monitor address can be read from ceph configuration file if available.
+Note that, the woke cluster FSID (passed as part of the woke device string) is validated by checking it with the woke FSID reported by the monitor.

 Mount Options
 =============

   mon_addr=ip_address[:port][/ip_address[:port]]
-	Monitor address to the cluster.
-This is used to bootstrap the connection to the cluster.
-Once connection is established, the monitor addresses in the monitor map are followed.
+	Monitor address to the woke cluster.
+This is used to bootstrap the connection to the woke cluster.
+Once connection is established, the monitor addresses in the woke monitor map are followed.

   fsid=cluster-id
-	FSID of the cluster (from `ceph fsid` command).
+	FSID of the woke cluster (from `ceph fsid` command).

   ip=A.B.C.D[:N]
-	Specify the IP and/or port the client should bind to locally.
+	Specify the woke IP and/or port the woke client should bind to locally.
 	There is normally not much reason to do this.
-If the IP is not specified, the client's IP address is determined by looking at the address its connection to the monitor originates from.
+If the woke IP is not specified, the woke client's IP address is determined by looking at the address its connection to the woke monitor originates from.

   wsize=X
-	Specify the maximum write size in bytes.
+	Specify the woke maximum write size in bytes.
 Default: 64 MB.

   rsize=X
-	Specify the maximum read size in bytes.
+	Specify the woke maximum read size in bytes.
 Default: 64 MB.

   rasize=X
-	Specify the maximum readahead size in bytes.
+	Specify the woke maximum readahead size in bytes.
 Default: 8 MB.

   mount_timeout=X
-	Specify the timeout value for mount (in seconds), in the case of a non-responsive Ceph file system.
+	Specify the woke timeout value for mount (in seconds), in the woke case of a non-responsive Ceph file system.
 The default is 60 seconds.

   caps_max=X
-	Specify the maximum number of caps to hold.
-Unused caps are released when number of caps exceeds the limit.
+	Specify the woke maximum number of caps to hold.
+Unused caps are released when number of caps exceeds the woke limit.
 The default is 0 (no limit)

   rbytes
 	When stat() is called on a directory, set st_size to 'rbytes', the summation of file sizes over all files nested beneath that directory.
-This is the default.
+This is the woke default.

   norbytes
 	When stat() is called on a directory, set st_size to the number of entries in that directory.

   nocrc
 	Disable CRC32C calculation for data writes.
-If set, the storage node must rely on TCP's error correction to detect data corruption in the data payload.
+If set, the woke storage node must rely on TCP's error correction to detect data corruption in the woke data payload.

   dcache
-        Use the dcache contents to perform negative lookups and readdir when the client has the entire directory contents in its cache.
-(This does not change correctness; the client uses cached metadata only when a lease or capability ensures it is valid.)
+        Use the woke dcache contents to perform negative lookups and readdir when the woke client has the woke entire directory contents in its cache.
+(This does not change correctness; the woke client uses cached metadata only when a lease or capability ensures it is valid.)

   nodcache
-        Do not use the dcache as above.
+        Do not use the woke dcache as above.
 This avoids a significant amount of complex code, sacrificing performance without affecting correctness, and is useful for tracking down bugs.

   noasyncreaddir
-	Do not use the dcache as above for readdir.
+	Do not use the woke dcache as above for readdir.

   noquotadf
-        Report overall filesystem usage in statfs instead of using the root directory quota.
+        Report overall filesystem usage in statfs instead of using the woke root directory quota.

   nocopyfrom
-        Don't use the RADOS 'copy-from' operation to perform remote object copies.
-Currently, it's only used in copy_file_range, which will revert to the default VFS implementation if this option is used.
+        Don't use the woke RADOS 'copy-from' operation to perform remote object copies.
+Currently, it's only used in copy_file_range, which will revert to the woke default VFS implementation if this option is used.

   recover_session=<no|clean>
-	Set auto reconnect mode in the case where the client is blocklisted.
+	Set auto reconnect mode in the woke case where the woke client is blocklisted.
 The available modes are "no" and "clean".
 The default is "no".

 	* no: never attempt to reconnect when client detects that it has been blocklisted.
 Operations will generally fail after being blocklisted.

-	* clean: client reconnects to the ceph cluster automatically when it detects that it has been blocklisted.
+	* clean: client reconnects to the woke ceph cluster automatically when it detects that it has been blocklisted.
 During reconnect, client drops dirty data/metadata, invalidates page caches and writable file handles.
-	  After reconnect, file locks become stale because the MDS loses track of them.
+	  After reconnect, file locks become stale because the woke MDS loses track of them.
 If an inode contains any stale file locks, read/write on the inode is not allowed until applications release all stale file locks.

 More Information
 ================

-For more information on Ceph, see the home page at
+For more information on Ceph, see the woke home page at
 	https://ceph.com/

 The Linux kernel client source tree is available at
 	- https://github.com/ceph/ceph-client.git

-and the source for the full system is at
+and the woke source for the woke full system is at
 	https://github.com/ceph/ceph.git